 - 5.1.
 Base Stealing is permitted in the Minors division subject to the following rules:. - 5.1.1.
 A base runner: - 5.1.1.1.
 Must have contact with the base until the pitch crosses the plate; - 5.1.1.2.
 May advance a maximum of one (1) base per stolen base attempt; base runners may not advance an additional base on overthrown balls from catcher to second or third during steal attempt.. - 5.1.1.3.
 May not advance on throws back to the mound; - 5.1.1.4.
 May not attempt to steal home at any time (i.e. not allowed on passed balls or wild pitches, not allowed on throwbacks to the mound, not allowed on overthrows of the catcher to the pitcher). - 5.1.2.
 Teams may steal up to three (3) bases per inning, after which no further stealing shall be allowed.
-Coaches shall communicate with the umpire to confirm that no further steals are allowed in the inning. - 5.2.
+Coaches shall communicate with the umpire to confirm that no further steals are allowed in the inning. - 5.1.2.1.
+This rule shall be reevaluated after May 15th of each season, with each minors coach allowed one (1) vote on lifting the inning limit for the remainder of the season and playoffs. - 5.2.
+Catcher pickoff attempts If a baserunner leaves the base after the pitch crosses home plate (modified secondary lead), the catcher may throw to the prior base in an attempt to pick off the runner.
+On the throw, or in the event of an overthrow, the baserunner may attempt to steal one (1) base if the team has steals remaining that inning.
+If the team has used all three (3) of their steals, the baserunner must attempt to return to the original base. - 5.3.
+Bunting is permitted in the Minors division. - 5.3.1.
+No slash bunting (i.e. displaying the intention to bunt by squaring up before swinging away during one (1) pitch sequence) is allowed. - 5.4.
 Run rule A team may only score five (5) runs per inning.
 The sixth (6th) inning will have no run limit.
 (2/20).
-If a ball in play produces a fifth (5th) run in innings one (1) through five (5), the play will continue to its conclusion but any subsequent runs scored on that play beyond five (5) will not be officially scored. - 5.3.
-In the event that an umpire announces prior to the start of an inning that the curfew rule is in effect and the next inning is declared the final inning of the game, the Run Rule will not be in effect for that final inning. - 5.4.
-Bunting is prohibited in the Minors division - 5.5.
+If a ball in play produces a fifth (5th) run in innings one (1) through five (5), the play will continue to its conclusion but any subsequent runs scored on that play beyond five (5) will not be officially scored.

+- 5.4.1.
+The five (5) run rule shall not be in effect during playoff games at the conclusion of the regular season.
+However, both coaches may decide to reinstate the rule upon mutual agreement due to uncompetitiveness anytime after the 3rd inning. - 5.5.
+In the event that an umpire announces prior to the start of an inning that the curfew rule is in effect and the next inning is declared the final inning of the game, the Run Rule will not be in effect for that final inning. - 5.6.
 "In play / dead ball" Once placed in play by the pitcher, a ball is considered live until play has concluded AND the pitcher has the ball and is standing within the pitchers mound..
 At the conclusion of play on the field, but before the pitcher has the ball on the mound, a base runner, fielder or coach of either team may request time.
 The umpire may, in his discretion, grant time.
 Once granted time, the ball is dead until it is placed in play by the pitcher.